Back

 • At every stage of recruitment, having a video resume can be beneficial

-You’ll be ready with uHired
+You’ll be ready with uhired

-Creating a video resume on the uHired platform is much easier than doing it yourself.
+Creating a video resume on the uhired platform is much easier than doing it yourself.
 We generate a list of relevant questions for a video resume based on the profile you fill out.
 After you record your answers and save them on the platform, we compile one video from your answers and add chapters for easy navigation.

 We are here to help candidates and employers connect.
-Come to uHired and find your dream job.
+Come to uhired and find your dream job.